 Lean duplex steels show promise in the commercial storage of food and drinks during processing due to their relatively low cost while retaining excellent corrosion resistance and strength.

 Future of duplex stainless steel

-New grades of duplex stainless steels are still being developed till date.
-The main driver of this endeavour is to further increase pitting corrosion resistance and this is achieved mainly by increasing key alloying elements such as chromium, molybdenum and nitrogen.
+New grades of duplex stainless steel are still being developed till date.
+The main driver of this endeavor is to further increase pitting corrosion resistance and this is achieved mainly by increasing key alloying elements such as chromium, molybdenum, and nitrogen.
 The advantages of these increased alloying elements also come with disadvantages, mainly the destabilization of the ferrite phase, leading to unwanted precipitates.